thekana/MTRN3500-Assign2/README.md

     of a critically important process.
 5. attempt to restart a failed non-critical process.
 6. carry out a routine shutdown of all the processes in response to an Xbox event.
-7. indicate to all the other modules that it is alive and operational.If process management fails all other processes should terminate.
+7. indicate to all the other modules that it is alive and operational.
+If process management fails all other processes should terminate.

 Process Management is the most important module and therefore will form acritical process.